mmwillingham/rosa-create/README.md

 ```
 ### Create AWS secrets policy
 ```
-# You may want to allow access to a wildcard instead of a specific secret arn.
+# You may want to allow access to a wildcard instead of a specific secret arn by uncommenting the line for Resource and commenting the previous line.

 cat << EOF > secret_policy.json
 {